 Skoda Superb

-The all-new Skoda Superb is a car that ticks a lot of boxes for company car drivers.
+The Skoda Superb is a car that ticks a lot of boxes for company car drivers.
 Its large, comfortable and easy to drive.
+Pricing is also very competitive.

-Its plug-in hybrid powertrain is capable of more than 60 zero-emissions miles, meaning company car tax of 8%.
+Its plug-in hybrid powertrain is capable of more than 70 zero-emission miles, too, meaning company car tax of 6%.
 It uses a new 1.5-litre petrol engine, with a giant 25.7kWh battery.

 Only an estate body is available, providing excellent practicality.
 There's a suite of safety and comfort features to suit long distance travel.